The General Contractor for Very Specific Architects License 677147

 An energy efficient Passiv Haus design, using site salvaged materials and off site recycled lumber and stone.
 Board formed concrete, ground concrete floors, a uniquely textured integral colored stucco, and triple paned European doors and windows.

-The New Y Combinator office with an anticipated completion of June 1, 2014.
+The New Y Combinator office in Mountain View.
 A complete deconstruction of the existing interior offices and new construction of offices within an existing concrete tilt-up commercial building.
-Providing naturally lit meeting spaces by creating new windows and skylights in the exterior walls and ceilings.

 A home built in 1890 in College Terrace, Palo Alto.
 The second floor burned in the 30's and stucco was applied over the original siding.
 The discovery process unveiled rotted structure, asbestos in all the plaster walls, an inferior stucco application, and a failing foundation.
 All new siding, foundation, mechanical, electrical, plumbing and interior finishes are in process.